Naugatuck River Review

 FIRST PLEASE READ THE GUIDELINES BELOW.

 Please submit no more than 3 unpublished NARRATIVE poems of no more than 50 lines per poem in ONE MSWord file (.doc or .docx or .rtf only, no .pdf please).
-Please remove your name from your file, as the poetry is read blind by our editorial staff and contest judge.
+Please remove your name from your file, as the poetry is read blind by our editorial staff.
 Questions ONLY: Feel free to email us at email@example.com. .

 All poems will be considered for publication.